falcosecurity/falco-website/content/en/docs/concepts/rules/fspath.md

 ### Example Rule Using `fs.path.*` Fields

-Here is an example rule that allows monitoring a wide variety of different file related operations below a set of specifed root directories:
+Here is an example rule that allows monitoring a wide variety of different file related operations below a set of specified root directories:

 ```
 - list: file_operation_paths